Nathaniel Ford

 Nathaniel Ford (c.
 1795 – January 9, 1870) was an American politician and Oregon pioneer during the time of the Oregon Territory.
 A native of Missouri, he worked as a sheriff in that state before moving to the Oregon Country where he was selected as judge in the Provisional Government of Oregon and served in the Oregon Territorial Legislature.
-Ford also lost a civil case that freed his slaves who he had brought across the Oregon Trail from Missouri.
+Ford also lost a civil case that freed his slaves whom he had brought across the Oregon Trail from Missouri.

 Early life

 Nathaniel "Nat" Ford grew up in Missouri.
 Born around 1795, Ford worked in Missouri at a number of different occupations.
 He was a county sheriff, school teacher, surveyor, and a flatboatman.
 As sheriff of Howard County in Missouri, Ford acquired the Holmes family as slaves, as slavery was still legal in that state at the time.

 Oregon

 Colonel Ford arrived in Oregon in 1844 from Missouri on the Oregon Trail.
 In his wagon train he was called Colonel Ford as he was the second in command of the large group of pioneers.
 Part of this same party included fellow future Willamette Valley politician John Minto, however Ford was in charge of a different company.
 On this journey across the west Ford brought with him three slaves to help him build the family farm.

 Once in Oregon, Ford began farming in Polk County, five miles (8 km) from a place called Nesmith's Mills.
 Later he served as the first postmaster at Rickreall.